GILLIANMCDONNELL/User-Centric-Frontend-Development-Re-Submission/README.md

 - As a site user I want to watch and hear tracks from The Monkees so I can see what they have available.

 [Wireframe Link](https://github.com/GILLIANMCD/User-Centric-Frontend-Development-Milestone-Project/blob/master/assets/wireframe.pdf)
+i.e. I have not re-designed the original wireframe as I was conscious of improving on the site and not completing a full re-design.
+Changes to original wireframe are in the music - contact us and social share elements which now flow in a more consistanct manner.

 ## Features